sonata-project/ecommerce/docs/reference/bundles/invoice.rst

 Presentation
 ============

-The InvoiceBundle manages everything related to the invoices: it basically implements the Invoice components by offering DB entities, and an Admin page to view the invoices in the Back end.
+The ``SonataInvoiceBundle`` manages everything related to the invoices: it basically implements the `Invoice` components by offering DB entities, and an Admin page to view the invoices in the Back end.
 It also offers the possibility to view a generated Invoice from the front office with a specific template.

-The Invoice generation, however, is not processed by this specific bundle, but by the PaymentBundle, as are all other entity transformations.
+The `Invoice` generation, however, is not processed by this specific bundle, but by the ``PaymentBundle``, as are all other entity transformations.

 Configuration
 =============

-The bundle allows you to configure the entity classes ; you'll also need to register the doctrine mapping.
+The bundle allows you to configure the entity classes; you'll also need to register the Doctrine mapping.

 .. code-block:: yaml